Skip to main content

 Can you help prevent account takeover attacks on our platform?

 Yes.
-We deploy credential stuffing detection, bot management solutions, anomalous login behavior analysis, and enhanced authentication recommendations.
-Our approach balances security with the frictionless shopping experience Indonesian consumers expect.
+We deploy credential stuffing detection and bot management.
+We analyze odd login behavior and advise on stronger authentication.
+We balance security with the smooth shopping experience Indonesian consumers expect.

 Q